 On the day after school started, we could still play war in full army gear in the wide easement behind the houses, ride our bikes and Big Wheels up and down the hill making siren sounds as if we were a horde of ambulances and police cars (imagine 20 children doing this on your street!), play endless Red Rover in the freckled girl’s front yard, and watch the four-year-old girl next door eat sand with a spoon (oh, if her mom only knew).
 But we didn’t, hardly.
 We lost our enthusiasm.
 It was time to button ourselves back down and return to school-day routines.

 Rabbit Hill conditioned me well; I still recognize and lament the signs of summer’s end.
-My kids are back in school (since two days before my birthday, what nonsense).
-The grass hasn’t grown much in weeks because of the annual dry spell.
+Kids have been back in school for weeks already.
+The grass hasn’t grown much lately because of the annual dry spell.
 My air conditioner has been off more days than it’s been on; it was even too chilly the other morning to drive to work with the window down.
 I’ve crammed as much outside time as I can into these days to enjoy their freedom, but the end is in sight.
 Shorts will soon give way to long pants and short sleeves will give way to long sleeves.
-I’ll be in a windbreaker with a rake in my hands, collecting my trees’ considerable deposits.
+I’ll be in a windbreaker with a rake in my hands, collecting my trees’ deposits.
 The snow will fly and I’ll be hunkered down at home.
 I still feel restricted, buttoned down, in fall and winter.

 Here’s hoping for a long, warm Indian summer first!

 To get Down the Road in your inbox or reader, click here to subscribe!